Adding courses of study to CRICOS registration

 However, the courses added must meet the requirements of the:

 - Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act)

 - Education Services for Overseas Students Act 2000 (ESOS Act)

 - National Code of Practice for Providers of Education and Training to Overseas Students 2018 (National Code).

 Providers without self-accrediting authority must have their higher education courses accredited by TEQSA (or the relevant authority for providers with self-accrediting authority) before they can be included on a CRICOS registration application.

-Applications for adding higher education courses may be made at the same time as an application for course accreditation, as long as the applicant is a higher education provider registered under the TEQSA Act.
+Applications for adding higher education courses to CRICOS may be made at the same time as an application for course accreditation, as long as the applicant is a higher education provider registered under the TEQSA Act.